samirafq/Samirafq/README.md

-# 👋 Hi! welcome to my Github profile!
+# 👋 HI! welcome to my Github profile!

 ## My name is Samira and I'm a student of Information Technology